-Gosh, we all love to hate on a gluten free chocolate brownie don’t we?
-But usually for good reason.
-Before I get into that, I promise you that my recipe is here to restore your faith in what should be thought of as a gooey, fudgy, intense, chocolate overload.
+Gluten free chocolate brownies recipe – my BEST EVER, in fact!
+I promise you that my recipe is here to restore your faith in what should be thought of as a gooey, fudgy, intense, chocolate overload.
 Not a last resort!

 Did I miss the meeting?
-You know, the one where it was decided that a gluten free chocolate brownie was the ‘one thing’ that every restaurant/cafe would stock for us?
+You know, the one where it was decided that a gluten free chocolate brownie was the ‘one thing’ that every restaurant/cafe would stock as the gluten-free option?

 - 50g cocoa powder